 Your clinic should be able to help you find the best mask for you.

 The mask has a soft, flexible cushion that rests against your face.
 Getting this cushion in the right place is important so that it is comfortable, won’t hurt you and makes a good seal with no air leaks.
 If the mask is too loose or too tight, the seal won’t be effective.

 The flexible tubing carries air from the machine to your mask.
 It may be more comfortable if you run the tubing above and behind your head.
 Changing the position of the machine can also help you to find a comfortable place for the tubing.

-Some people find their CPAP more comfortable if it is fitted with a humidifier to moisten and warm the air from the machine.
-Some clinics issue humidifiers as standard with their machines.
-But others issue them only if you find the air from your machine uncomfortably cold and dry.
+Some people find their CPAP more comfortable if it has a humidifier to moisten and warm the air from the machine.
+Some clinics issue humidifiers as standard, but others issue them only if you find the air uncomfortably cold and dry.

 Your CPAP machine should come with instructions about how to use it, keeping the components clean, and washing or changing the filters.
 Always follow the manufacturer’s instructions.